seemasjustintalabat/android_coding_standards/README.md

     }
 ```
 ## Presenter
 The presenter is responsible to act as the middleman between view and interactor.
-It retrieves data from the interactor and returns it formatted to the view. it should have a method for each possible action the user can do.It comprises of an interface and its implementation.
+It retrieves data from the interactor and returns it to the view. it should have a method for each possible action the user can do.It comprises of an interface and its implementation.

 ### Naming
 * Add the word `Presenter` to the naming like `GroceryDetailsPresenter`